 By this point, we’d done the most important stuff, but there was still more to do!
 We went into the caboose and got our picture taken.
 They gave you a picture frame ornament to make at home and we were supposed to go back and grab our printed pic, but we totally forgot.
 Harlyn remembered the next morning and was not pleased with us.

 Then we went to the carousel.
 Both kids liked this too!
 Short line and it’s inside, sooo….yay!!!
 Then we decided to walk around to see the lights, got s’mores from the fire department tent, Harlyn made reindeer food, and by that point we were pretty ready to go.
 But Harlyn found the ornament tent and had to make one!
 She decided on the reindeer.

 After finishing her masterpiece, they were doing glow sticks and a fake snowball fight on the lawn.
 They had plush snowballs with faces to throw around.
 Harlyn just ran around collecting them all, and we had to keep reminding her to actually throw them at us!

 Throughout the night, Maverick was a TOTAL trooper.
 Even though it was late for him (he’s in bed normally between 6:15 and 6:30 PM), he was perfectly content during the whole thing.
 He must have been a bit cold, but he didn’t cry or fuss (other than when we were about to pass him to Santa!).

 It was a really enjoyable night for our whole family.
 We went home happy, cold, and tired.
 We grabbed some Burger King on the way home…then it was time for jammies and BED for our babies!

 So there you go!
-If you are local, and you have young kids, I really do think this should be on your to-do list for Christmas 2019!!
+If you are local, and you have young kids, I really do think the Holiday Express should be on your to-do list for Christmas 2019!!